Combination of card Seven of Pentacles and card The Devil

 Combination of reversed card Seven of Pentacles and card The Devil

-The Devil card next to the reversed Seven of Pentacles suggests a dead end.
-You're like trying to harvest crops from barren soil.
-The root of the problem is an unhealthy attachment to a specific outcome or method.
-This combination often appears for businesspeople stubbornly investing resources in failing projects – or for individuals stuck in toxic relationships.
+The Devil card next to the reversed Seven of Pentacles suggests you've hit a dead end.
+You're trying to harvest crops from barren soil.
+The root of the problem?
+An unhealthy attachment to a specific outcome or method.
+This combination often appears for businesspeople stubbornly pouring resources into failing projects – or for individuals stuck in toxic relationships.

 Combination of card Seven of Pentacles and reversed card The Devil